LaurentOngaro/UEVaultManager/README.md

 UEVaultManager auth
 ````

-When using the prebuilt Windows executables of version 0.20.14 or higher this should open a new window with the Epic Login.
+If the pywebview package is installed (that is done by the installation process), this should open a new window with the Epic Login.

 Otherwise, authentication is a little finicky since we have to go through the Epic website and manually copy a code.
 The login page should open in your browser and after logging in you should be presented with a JSON response that contains a code ("